-Super League was incorporated on October 1, 2014 as Nth Games, Inc. under the laws of the State of Delaware and changed its name to Super League Gaming, Inc. on June 15, 2015.
+Super League was incorporated on October 1, 2014 as Nth Games, Inc. under the laws of the State of Delaware and changed its name to Super League Gaming, Inc. onJune 15, 2015.
 We are an "emerging growth company" as defined by the Jumpstart Our Business Startups Act of 2012, as amended.

-Acquisition of Mobcrush Streaming, Inc. On June 1, 2021, the Company completed the acquisition of Mobcrush Streaming, Inc. ("Mobcrush"), a live streaming technology platform used by gaming influencers who generate and distribute original content to fans and subscribers across the most popular live streaming and social media platforms, including Twitch, YouTube, Facebook, Instagram, Twitter, and more.
-Mobcrush also operates Mineville and Pixel Paradise, two of only seven official Minecraft servers in partnership with Microsoft Corporation ("Microsoft").
+Acquisition of Moberush Streaming, Inc. ("Moberush"), a live streaming technology platform used by gaming influencers who generate and distribute original content to fans and subscribers across the most popular live streaming and social media platforms, including Twitch, YouTube, Facebook, Instagram, Twitter, and more.
+Moberush also operates Mineville and Pixel Paradise, two of only seven official Minecraft servers in partnership with Microsoft Corporation ("Microsoft").

-Acquisition of Bannerfy, LTD. On August 24, 2021, the Company completed the acquisition of Bannerfy, Ltd., ("Bannerfy") pursuant to which the Company acquired all of the issued and outstanding common shares of Bannerfy, as described at Note 4.
+Acquisition of Bannerfy, LtD. On August 24, 2021, the Company completed the acquisition of Bannerfy, Ltd., ("Bannerfy") pursuant to which the Company acquired all of the issued and outstanding common shares of Bannerfy, as described at Note 4.
 Bannerfy is an intelligent technology platform that enables digital video and live streaming creators to collaborate with tier one sponsors on their social media channels including YouTube through scalable and custom premium placements.

 Acquisition of Bloxbiz Co. (doing business as, and hereinafter referred to as "Superbiz").
-On October 4, 2021, the Company acquired (i) substantially all of the assets of Superbiz. and (ii) the personal goodwill of the founders regarding Superbiz's business, as described at Note 4.
+On October 4, 2021, the Company acquired (i) substantially all of the assets of Superbiz, and (ii) the personal goodwill of the founders regarding Superbiz's business, as described at Note 4.
 Superbiz is a dynamic ad platform designed specifically for metaverse environments.
 Superbiz's initial deployment enables brands to advertise across popular Roblox game titles and helps Roblox creators with monetization and game analytics.

-In accordance with the acquisition method of accounting, the financial results of Super League presented herein include the financial results of the fiscal year 2021 acquisitions described above for the applicable periods subsequent to the respective transaction closing dates.
+In accordance with the acquisition method of accounting, the financial results of Super League presented herein include the financial results of the fiscal yea2021 acquisitions described above for the applicable periods subsequent to the respective transaction closing dates.
 Refer to Note 4 for additional information.